 They all use natural (and some organic) ingredients.
 Also, keep in mind that some of these products might be pricey.

-Here are some of the healthiest, natural, and organic dry shampoo brands:
+Here are a few healthy, natural, and organic dry shampoo brands:

 There you have it – a step-by-step guide for 3 simple DIY dry shampoo recipes for any hair color, plus a few additional tips.